choresh/PspRouter/RagBasedVarient/AI-ML-CONCEPTS.md

-# 📚 AI/ML Concepts Explained for Programmers
+# 📚 AI/ML Concepts Explained for Programmers (RAG-based variant)

 ## **A.0 Overview**
 This document explains the key AI/ML concepts used in the PSP Router in programmer-friendly terms.
 No advanced mathematics required - just practical understanding of how these concepts work in our payment routing system.